 Here's how it sounds to share our concerns:

-I'm concerned that chocolate might make it hard for you to fall asleep in an hour.
+I'm concerned that the caffeine in that chocolate might make it hard for you to fall asleep in an hour.

 I'm concerned that if you eat more bread right now, you won't be hungry for your chicken when it comes.

 Here's how it sounds to share our experiences: